 Improving Services for Undocumented Migrants in the EU

-- Gaining an overview about needs and strategies of undocumented migrants in getting access to healthcare services, compiling experiences from NGOs and other advocacy groups
+- Gaining an overview of needs and strategies of undocumented migrants in getting access to healthcare services, compiling experiences from NGOs and other advocacy groups

-- Collecting existing practice of health services in the EU on regional and local level in a database and identifying transferable models of good practice.
+- Collecting existing practices of health services in the EU on the regional and local levels in a database and identifying transferable models of good practice.